 Trash Pollution Solutions: A Community-Based Approach for Baltimore City

-Together with the City of Baltimore, the Maryland Port Administration, the NOAA Marine Debris Program, and a collection of nonprofit organizations in Baltimore, Trash Free Maryland is launching a multi-year social marketing campaign to reduce land-based litter in Baltimore City.
+Together with the City of Baltimore, the Maryland Port Administration, the NOAA Marine Debris Program, and a collection of nonprofit organizations in Baltimore, Trash Free Maryland launched a multi-year social marketing campaign to reduce land-based litter in Baltimore City.

 Type of Project: Marine Debris Prevention through Education and Outreach Grant

 Project Dates: September 2016 - June 2019

 Trash Free Maryland, with the support of a NOAA Marine Debris Program Marine Debris Prevention through Education and Outreach Grant, worked with the City of Baltimore, Baltimore Community Foundation, Chesapeake Bay Trust, the Waterfront Partnership of Baltimore, the Port of Baltimore, the National Aquarium, the Environmental Protection Agency, and Interfaith Partners for the Chesapeake to conduct a community-based social marketing campaign.

 What is the project and why is it important?